 Outside of work, Tammy has a passion for photography and enjoys lending a hand on the family cattle farm.

 With 15 years experience in the forest industry, Brodie has executed roles in areas of forest management including fire management, planning, plantation development, harvesting, native forest regeneration, sales and supply chain management.

 As Woodflow Manager, Brodie is supported by a Harvesting and Roading team with a focus on value recovery through optimal planning and production practices.

-Brodie holds a diploma in Forest and Forest Products (FWP) and is a member of the Institute of Foresters Australia (IFA).
+Brodie holds a diploma in Forest and Forest Products (FWP).

 In his spare time, Brodie enjoys mountain biking, scuba diving and travelling.